 The internet is a vast repository of information, filled with both valuable and less desirable content.
 If you are on a mindfulness and well-being journey, it’s essential to cultivate a healthy digital environment for your own good and get rid of doom scrolling.
 Let’s explore how browsing mindfully can help you navigate the internet more consciously and prevent from internet addiction.

-The Impact of Negative Content
+The Impact of Negative Content on Mind

 Before we dive into practical tips, let’s discuss why consuming negative social media content is detrimental.
 Negative content, whether violent, sexual, explicit or simply disheartening, can have significant effects.
 It can: